Yuriel849/HTML-CSS-JS/README.md

 # HTML-CSS-JS-jQuery
-A repository of my studies of HTML, CSS, JS, &amp; jQuery and Ajax <br>
+A repository of my studies of HTML, CSS, JS &amp; jQuery, etc. <br>